KokyCode/Fifa-Sniper/README.md

 A. Probably.
 It's not my fault if you do.
 Although I have never got banned using it.

 Q. How do I get my auth token?
 A. Login via the web app, and use (Inspect Element > Network) or something like Fiddler to get the auth0.
-(It's very long)
+(It's very long) (Check authtoken example.txt)

 Q. How much coins have you made?
 A. ![image](https://user-images.githubusercontent.com/70807878/137012264-964a1bd7-247c-4680-977b-a16db843d8b7.png)